Image 1 of 9

 What You’ll Leave With:

-Repaired or refreshed jewelry pieces and a practical understanding of common jewelry repair techniques.
+Repaired or refreshed jewelry pieces and a practical understanding of common jewelry repairs to become an overall more conscious wearer, maker, and buyer.

 *** Please note: This workshop is intended for lower stakes jewelry repairs and projects.
 High-value heirlooms or complex stone-setting work are better suited for dedicated jewelry retail/repair shops.
 Please email the studio with questions at info@springsjewelrystudio.com.